Telpegaraf/Kingdom/README.md

+My personal project, which is under constant development.
+I'll add more as I have free time.

 # Kingdom
-Kingdoms for Pathfinder's World

-# Apply migrations
-apply_migrations.bat
+Character's Sheet for Pathfinder 2E

 #Docker